US rebukes China after BuzzFeed reporter's visa denial - Journal du Cameroun

 Rajagopalan said on Twitter that the reasons for the government’s decision to deny her a visa extension remain unclear, with authorities telling her it was a “process thing”.

-China’s foreign ministry played down the decision during a regular press briefing on Thursday, telling reporters that “this problem of a visa being ‘cancelled’ doesn’t exist”.
+Lu played down the decision during Thursday’s briefing, saying “this problem of a visa being ‘cancelled’ doesn’t exist”.

-“She is not like you, she was never a resident journalist in China,” foreign ministry spokesman Lu Kang said, referring to the fact that Rajagopalan had worked in China on a six-month renewable visa rather than the one-year visa given to most journalists posted in the country.
+“She is not like you, she was never a resident journalist in China,” Lu told reporters, referring to the fact that Rajagopalan had worked in China on a six-month renewable visa rather than the one-year visa given to most journalists posted in the country.

 The Foreign Correspondents’ Club of China said in a statement Wednesday that Rajagopalan had “conducted herself according to the highest journalistic standards while in China”.